qwert-git/jenkins-cd/README.md

 ## Structure of the Project
-app -> default dotnet application as sample to build and deploy app/tests -> samples for unit and integration tests, just some tests with 100% passing Jenkinsfile -> pipeline script docker-compose -> starts up Jenkins with all required settings
+app -> default dotnet application as sample to build and deploy

+tests -> samples for unit and integration tests, just some tests with 100% passing

+Jenkinsfile -> pipeline script

+docker-compose -> starts up Jenkins with all required settings

 ## Run Jenkins